SkillfulElectro/ffmpeg6.0-doc/README.md

 Hello everyone

-in the examples i tell you how to use ffmpeg6.0
+in the examples i tell you how to use ffmpeg6.0 more tutorials will be added , this project is still ongoing

 I'll be happy if I know my mistakes so if you see any problem in my codes , feel free to tell me